Mackenzie-OO7/Icarus/README.md

 # Icarus

-Talk to Icarus about everthing solar energy.
+Talk to Icarus about solar energy systems.

 Brainstorm the perfect solar energy solution for your needs based on your budget, load, and desired setup.